 Children who are easily overstimulated, or those who tend to be overly aggressive, may be examples of children who might not adapt as easily to a Montessori program.
 Each situation is different, and it is best to work with the schools in your area to see if it appears that a particular child and school would be a good match.

-Montessori is not opposed to competition; Dr. Montessori simply observed that competition is an ineffective tool to motivate children to learn and to work hard in school.
+A) Montessori is not opposed to competition; Dr. Montessori simply observed that competition is an ineffective tool to motivate children to learn and to work hard in school.
+The key is the child’s voluntary decision to compete rather than having it imposed on him by the school.

 Traditionally, schools challenge children to compete with one another for grades, class rankings, and special awards.
 For example, in many schools tests are graded on a curve and are measured against the performance of their classmates rather than considered for their individual progress.